GarrettNicolai/DTL/README.md

 trainEx.aligned.5nBest.5.limit : helper file to indicate the limited generations trainEx.aligned.5nBest.5.maxX : helper file to indicate the maximum of phrase size.

+Note: the helper files must be in the same folder as the model file in order for DirecTL+ to function properly.

 Testing:  ./directlp --mi trainEx.aligned.5nBest.5 -t testEx.words --cs 3 --ng 7 --outChar ' ' -a
 testEx.words.output
 From this run, we test the model with "testEx.words" file.